Todd McFarlane's Spawn: Development of the first season

 After greenlighting the show, HBO granted it a six million dollar budget for the six episode first season.
 McFarlane had approached his deal with HBO the same way he dealt with work in the comics industry, insisting on creative control and a sizable share of profits generated by his vision.
-Work on the series occurred in Los Angeles, although McFarlane lived in Phoenix at the time, stating in a 2021 interview, "I was flying into Century City every week while we were doing that, for three years."
+Work on the series occurred in Los Angeles, although McFarlane lived in Phoenix at the time.
+McFarlane stated in a 2021 interview: "I was flying into Century City every week while we were doing that, for three years."
 The series was the first project of HBO Animation, a newly created division of HBO which was intended to focus on adult animation during its first few years, before eventually branching out into more family-friendly entertainment.
 They co-produced the series with Todd McFarlane Entertainment, and both company logos appear in the end credits.
 While work on the first season was occurring, HBO Animation also started simultaneously producing Spicy City, an anthology series by Ralph Bakshi, one of the pioneers of adult animation.
 HBO Animation was led by Catherine Winder, and in an interview from when the first season was in production, Winder claimed HBO decided to choose Spawn as their first animated project since they were drawn to the visuals and the storyline of the comics.
 She said that "it's very sophisticated and dramatic and there's a wonderful love story underlying the whole property", adding that the show they were creating was "something you've never seen before in animated programming."
 She noted in this interview that the show could be comparable to Japanese anime, but still considered it to be distinct from that style.
 According to McFarlane, one of his objectives was to break away from the traditional mold of American animation, and to bring sensibilities from other countries, including not just Japanese anime, but also European animation.
-He said in 1997 that the show's heavy usage of black colors and dark shadows was missing from many American cartoons, and he also considered the show's adult-oriented nature to be similar to anime.
+In 1997, McFarlane that the show's heavy usage of black colors and dark shadows was missing from many American cartoons, and he also considered the show's adult-oriented nature to be similar to anime.